-I can never wait for my dose of adventure - be it a pleasant weekend rappelling down waterfalls or climbing Kilimanjaro.
+I can never wait for my dose of adventure - be it a pleasant weekend rappelling down waterfalls, climbing Kilimanjaro , doing the Everest Base Camp Trek or the Salkantay Trek .
 There are many things to keep in mind when venturing out to forest trails or going out for camping, a lot of which I learned the hard way.
 But for all first timers, here are a few tips to keep in mind, a guide to look through when you decide to get away from all the chaos and cacophony of city life to an enlivening trek in the great outdoors!

 When you're in the mountains, every day is Friday!

 Here's a rule of thumb - When starting off on your flirting affair with trekking, wear too much rather than too little.
 It's always better being too warm and be able to take off a layer than being too cold and not having anything to wear on top.
 I had a shivering experience once when climbing a hillock in my initial days.
 We had planned to camp atop the hill but had to turn back midway.
 I wasn't prepared and the cold winds which started suddenly froze my bones.
 So always carry a change of clothes which can help in the rain and as an extra layer on top, an extra pair of socks and a windcheater/poncho to shield in case of rains.
 Here is a Do's and Don'ts guide: